jeppesens/secure-mac-guide/README.md

 Command line users who wish to add an additional layer of security to their keyboarding within Terminal app can find a helpful privacy feature built into the Mac client.
 Whether aiming for generally increasing security, if using a public Mac, or are simply concerned about things like keyloggers or any other potentially unauthorized access to your keystrokes and character entries, you can enable this feature in the Mac OS X Terminal app to secure keyboard entry and any command line input into the terminal.

 ### Mac builtin Terminal
-Enable it for the build in Terminal on Macbook:
+Enable it for the build in Terminal on MacBook:

 ![SKI Terminal](http://cdn.osxdaily.com/wp-content/uploads/2011/12/secure-keyboard-entry.jpg "Terminal enable SKI")